Frozen Shoulder FAQs – Frequently Asked Questions

 WILL MY FROZEN SHOULDER CONDITION EVENTUALLY GET BETTER BY ITSELF?

 UNLIKELY.
 Although you have probably read or been told frozen shoulder will get better by itself in 2-3 years, this is not usually the case.
-A reliable medical study with 5 to 10 years’ follow-up found that only 39% of patients with frozen shoulder achieve full recovery.
+A reliable medical study with a 5-10 year follow-up period found that only 39% of patients with frozen shoulder achieve full recovery.
 (Reeves et al 1975).
 Other studies support this statistic.
-Dr. Oolo-Austin has performed his OAT procedure on hundreds of people who lived with frozen shoulder for too long.
+Dr. Austin Oolo has performed his OAT procedure on hundreds of people who lived with frozen shoulder for too long.
 He has treated patients who suffered from frozen shoulder for 3, 5, 10, and 20+ years.
 Every one of these people showed signs of shoulder arthritis and degenerative joint disease.

 Even if the pain more or less eventually disappears, it does not mean that there is no arthritic degeneration of your shoulder joint or that you will be able to use your shoulder again fully.
 If someone with frozen shoulder does not receive expert, curative treatment which restores range of motion quickly, they will likely never regain the same abilities they had prior to the onset of the condition.
 It also means that these people will never again be able to do everything that they were previously able to do.
 The longer you leave your shoulder in a frozen state, the more chance of arthritic disintegration of the shoulder capsule and joint.
 Each passing month of immobility creates more degeneration.
 Thus, it is critically important to undergo the OAT procedure, have your full range of motion restored, and get your life back.